centarro/commerce-docs/docs/v2/user-guide/store-setup.md

 ![Store page](./images/store-landing-page2.png)

-This will take you to a form where you aill be prompted to supply all of the details mentioned above.
+This will take you to a form where you will be prompted to supply all the details mentioned above.
 Be sure to review both the main form and the items in the sidebar.

 ![Store create](./images/store-add.png)

-Once you’ve got all the details filled out, click save and you can begin creating products.
+Once you’ve got all the details filled out, click save.
+Then, you can begin creating products.

 ## Changing the default store